gaeng2y/K-aicommits/README.md

 It's recommended to add the line in #2 to your `.zshrc` or `.bashrc` so it persists instead of having to define it in each terminal session.

-After doing the two steps above, generate your commit by running `aicommits`.
+After doing the two steps above, generate your commit by running `kaicommits`.

-> Note: If you get a EACCESS error on mac/linux when running the first command, try running it with `sudo npm install -g aicommits`.
+> Note: If you get a EACCESS error on mac/linux when running the first command, try running it with `sudo npm install -g kaicommits`.

 ## How it works